RasaHQ/rasa/docs/policies.rst

 ----------------

 This policy has predefined architecture, which comprises the following steps:
-    - apply dense layers to create embeddings for user intents and entities and system actions including previous actions and slots;
+    - apply dense layers to create embeddings for user intents, entities and system actions including previous actions and slots;
-    - use the embeddings of previous user inputs as user memory;
-    - use embeddings of previous system actions as system memory;
+    - use the embeddings of previous user inputs as a user memory and embeddings of previous system actions as a system memory;
-    - concatenate user, previous system action and slots embeddings for current time into an input vector to rnn;
+    - concatenate user input, previous system action and slots embeddings for current time into an input vector to rnn;
     - using user and previous system action embeddings from the input vector calculate attention probabilities over the user and system memories
-      (for system memory `NTM mechanism <https://arxiv.org/abs/1410.5401>`_ with attention by location is used);
+      (for system memory, this policy uses `NTM mechanism <https://arxiv.org/abs/1410.5401>`_ with attention by location);
-    - feed the sum of the user embedding and user attention vector and the embeddings of the slots as an input to an LSTM cell;
+    - sum the user embedding and user attention vector and feed it and the embeddings of the slots as an input to an LSTM cell;
     - apply a dense layer to the output of the LSTM to get a raw recurrent embedding of a dialogue;
-    - sum this raw recurrent embedding of a dialogue with system attention vector, enabling a copy mechanism of previous actions, to create dialogue level embedding;
+    - sum this raw recurrent embedding of a dialogue with system attention vector to create dialogue level embedding, this step allows the algorithm to repeat previous system action by copying its embedding vector directly to the current time output;
-    - weight previous lstm states with system attention probabilities to get previous action the policy is likely payed attention to;
+    - weight previous LSTM states with system attention probabilities to get the previous action embedding, the policy is likely payed attention to;
-    - if the similarity of this action and dialogue embedding is high overwrite current lstm state with the one from the time when this action happened;
+    - if the similarity between this action embedding and current time dialogue embedding is high, overwrite current LSTM state with the one from the time when this action happened;
-    - for each LSTM time step, calculate the similarity between this dialogue embedding and embedded system actions.
+    - for each LSTM time step, calculate the similarity between the dialogue embedding and embedded system actions.
       This step is based on the starspace idea from: `<https://arxiv.org/abs/1709.03856>`_.

 It is recommended to use ``LabelTokenizerSingleStateFeaturizer`` (see :ref:`featurization` for details).